sfeSantos/mockiapi/README.md

 2. Access the web interface at `http://localhost:3000` (or your configured port)
 3. Register your first endpoint by providing a path and JSON response
 4. Start making requests to your mock endpoint

-## Example Usage

-- Register an endpoint at /api/users that returns a list of users
-- Point your application to http://localhost:3000/api/users
-- Dynamic Mock API will return your specified JSON response

 ## Installation